Late time interacting cosmologies and the Hubble constant tension: Abstract

 \section{Abstract}

 In this manuscript we reassess the potential of interacting dark matter-dark energy models in solving the Hubble constant tension.
-These models, mostly modifying late-time physics, have been proposed but also questioned as possible solutions to the $H_0$ problem.
+These models have been proposed but also questioned as possible solutions to the $H_0$ problem.
 Here we examine several interacting scenarios against cosmological observations, focusing on the important role played by the calibration of Supernovae data.
-In order to reassess the ability of interacting dark matter-dark energy scenarios in easing the Hubble constant tension, we systematically confront their theoretical predictions for $H_0$ to SH0ES measurements of \textit{(a) the Hubble constant} and \textit{(b) the intrinsic magnitude $M_B$}, explicitly showing that the choice of prior is irrelevant, as a higher value of $H_0$ is always recovered within interacting scenarios.
-We also find that one of the interacting scenarios provides a better fit to the cosmological data than the $\Lambda$CDM model itself.
+In order to reassess the ability of interacting dark matter-dark energy scenarios in easing the Hubble constant tension, we systematically confront their theoretical predictions using a prior on the Supernovae Ia absolute magnitude $M_B$, which has been argued to be more robust and certainly less controversial than using a prior on the Hubble constant $H_0$.
+While some data combinations do not show any preference for interacting dark sectors and in some of these scenarios the clustering $\sigma_8$ tension worsens, interacting cosmologies with a dark energy equation of state $w<-1$ are preferred over the canonical $\Lambda$CDM picture even with CMB data alone and also provide values of $\sigma_8$ in perfect agreement with those from weak lensing surveys.
+Future cosmological surveys will test these exotic dark energy cosmologies by accurately measuring the dark energy equation of state and its putative redshift evolution.

 \keywords{}